 Today is the 17th anniversary of the Friends episode, “The One with the Ultimate Fighting Champion.”
 It was the 24th episode of the 3rd season of Friends and is a hell of a time capsule for the UFC.
-The episode originally aired on May 8, 1997 which is years before Dana White and the Fertitta brothers took over.
-Yet, in a sport where careers are relatively short, the episode featured people still closely connected with the sport today.
+The episode originally aired on May 8, 1997 which was years before Dana White and the Fertitta brothers took over.
+Despite how relatively short MMA careers can be, the episode featured people still closely connected with the sport today.

 In case you have forgotten, the episode featured Jon Favreau as “Pete,” Monica’s millionaire boyfriend who wanted to become “the Ultimate Fighting Champion.”
 The episode aired a few weeks before UFC 13 (May 30, 1997) and multiple months after UFC 12 (February 7, 1997).

 To put that break in perspective, the UFC will host two cards on the same day later this month.
 Anyone who follows the sport knows that the idea of a 3 month layoff between UFC events is insane.
 Of course, as we’ll learn shortly, there was also a time when 20 million people would watch an NBC sitcom on a weekly basis.
 The times, they have a-changed.

 On Friends, Pete makes his UFC debut against Tank Abbott, presumably somewhere in the New York metro area that holds 20,000 people.
 Let’s just call it “UFC: Friends.”
 As you’ll see in the video above, Ross and Monica both sat ringside.
 Ross even enjoys “the Ultimate Fighting combo.”
 Sanctioned mixed martial arts and a gallon of cola.
 (New York politicians must have had a horrible time in the 90’s.)